paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-103-better-utilization-of-investments-leading-to-development.md

 #### References in Text
 This chapter, referred to in subsecs. (a), (b)(1)(A), and (c)(1), (3)(A), was in the original “this division”, meaning division F of Pub.
 L. 115–254, Oct.
 5, 2018, 132 Stat.
 3485, which is classified principally to this chapter.
 For complete classification of division F to the Code, see Short Title note set out under [section 9601 of this title](./chapter-103-better-utilization-of-investments-leading-to-development.md#section-9601) and Tables.

 The Federal Advisory Committee Act, referred to in subsec. (i)(4), is Pub.
 L. 92–463, Oct.
 6, 1972, 86 Stat.
-770, as amended, which is set out in the Appendix to Title 5, Government Organization and Employees.
+770, which is set out in the Appendix to Title 5, Government Organization and Employees.

 #### Codification
 Section is comprised of section 1413 of Pub.
 L. 115–254.
 Par.
 (4) of subsec. (d) of section 1413 of Pub.
 L. 115–254 amended [section 5313 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5313&num=0&edition=prelim), Government Organization and Employees.